 Οὐ διʼ ἐμὲ ἡ φωνὴ αὕτη γέγονεν ἀλλὰ διʼ ὑμᾶς.

-Still, it is essential to take note that the markedness of narrow negation scope is asymmetrical.
+Still, it is essential to understand that the markedness of narrow negation scope is asymmetrical.
 The syntactic position of the negator only means something for interpreting negation scope when it is moved out of its normal preverbal position.
-It have scope over the proposition.
-We know this position can be used for not only clause scope negation, but also argument scope negation because of examples like John 12:44:
+Above, it has scope over the prepositional phrase.

 Ὁ πιστεύων εἰς ἐμὲ οὐ πιστεύει εἰς ἐμὲ ἀλλὰ εἰς τὸν πέμψαντά με.